 Yet lo and behold, my friend called me a couple of days later and said reluctantly “So as it turns out, you are exactly what they are looking for…congrats…”.
 Knowing that another job was the last thing I needed at that moment, she uttered “I know that this is a BIG favor, so thank you.”

 The weeks leading to the state dinner was more than manic.

-Luckily, my office and the US embassy were located just right across from each other.
+Luckily, my office and the US Consulate were located just right across from each other.
 I found myself constantly running back and forth trying to make sure that everything I needed to do is ready for both events.
 There were lots of sleepless nights and I was beyond exhausted.

 Long story short, though I had my doubts, I was able to keep it together.
 The fundraiser ended up being a big (and fun) success and everyone who came and participated thoroughly enjoyed the event.